Azrulfy/NinjaTrader8_UnitTests/README.md

 This repository is an attempt to experiment with an approach to "unit testing" NinjaScript.

-While developing NinjaScript, the code is regularly run on a chart with at least one bar so that test code can be run using the OnBarUpdate method.
-Please the attached and ping me if it is not obvious what I am trying to do...
+While developing NinjaScript, the code is regularly run on a chart with at least one bar to run test code using the OnBarUpdate method.
+Please see the attached and ping me if it is not obvious what I am trying to do...

-The approach can handle testing certain code, but cannot yet handle say testing code that uses say objects like indicators that should be mocked.
+The approach can handle testing certain code patterns, but not others.
+For example, it cannot yet handle testing code that uses say objects like indicators that should be mocked.

 Anyone have any ideas how to deal with this?
+All contributions welcome!

 Thanks!

+Ben